zainabalzaimoor/delivery-tracker-service/README.md

-# 🚚 Delivery Tracker API
+# 🚚 Delivery Tracker App

 A real-time delivery management and tracking system.
 This project handles the lifecycle of a delivery—from order creation to live driver tracking—using **Server-Sent Events (SSE)** to stream coordinates to the customer.